S3ooodi90/ReferenceImplementation/README.md

 See the Documentation 'https://github.com/DataInsightsInc/S3Model/docs/index.html'

-The S3Model Data Model (DM) XML Schema file is named using the UUID of the complexType restriction of ConceptType from the RM.
+A S3Model Data Model (DM) XML Schema file is named using the UUID of the complexType restriction of ConceptType from the RM.
 The UUID is prepended with 'dm-' and has the file extension '.xsd'.

 The rdf:about attribute of the rdf:Description defining the RDF/XML Subject prepends the file name with 'http://www.s3model.com/ns/s3m/'.
 This rdf:Description then contains each Predicate/Object pair.